A Hilbert bundle description of differential K-theory: Introduction

 For the first three descriptions of $K$-theory, there are corresponding models for differential $K$-theory : \begin{enumerate} \item Vector bundles with connections, as in \cite{Freed-Lott (2010),Simons-Sullivan (2010)}. \item The Hopkins-Singer model \cite{Hopkins-Singer (2005)} \item The geometric families of Bunke-Schick \cite{Bunke-Schick (2009)}. \end{enumerate}

 All of these descriptions give isomorphic groups, which we denote by $\check{K}^*_{stan}(M)$.
 In this paper we give a new model for the differential $K$-theory of $M$, extending the description of $K$-theory using unbounded $KK$-cycles.
 Our model is in terms of Hilbert bundles on $M$ equipped with superconnections.
+One motivation for our model is that it unifies earlier models, as described below.
 The main result of the paper is the following.

 \begin{theorem} The differential $K$-groups $\check{K}^*(M)$, as defined using Hilbert bundles and superconnections, are isomorphic to $\check{K}^*_{stan}(M)$. \end{theorem}